 reveal creation’s birthing light

-When God firs cleaved the night from day
+When God first cleaved the night from day

 and formed us from the earthen clay.